 The annual amount for a term-time worker in not based on 52.2 weeks but should be calculated on their term-time weeks e.g. 46.6 weeks.

-* this does NOT include the unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave.
+* this does NOT include the unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave, unpaid carers leave, or unpaid parental bereavement leave.
 These are to be treated as unpaid leave of absence.

 Monthly paid